CODAIT/spark-tracing/README.md

 To process the results and get the single processed output file, simply run `spark-submit /path/to/processor.jar /path/to/instrumentation.conf`.
 Generally, the same configuration should be used as was used by the instrumentation.
 This will read trace files from `traceout` and write the output file to `result`.
 It is important that the Spark job be able to read the trace files.
 For this reason, it is recommended to write the trace files to HDFS rather than to the local filesystem.
+Under almost all circumstances, you should disable tracing before running the processor; otherwise, the processor will try to consume its own partially-written trace output.
 It is possible to combine the trace files from multiple runs of Spark.
 This will display the sequence diagrams for the two jobs side-by-side for easy comparison.
 To do this, place the trace files for each comparison run in a separate directory, and provide these extra directories as additional arguments (as Hadoop `FileSystem` URLs) to the `spark-submit` invocation.
 The "primary" trace at `traceout`, as well as the comparison traces in the additional arguments, will be read and processed into the single output file.

 Once the output file has been achieved, open the provided notebook, `Spark Tracing.ipynb`, in Jupyter and edit the first line of the last cell to reference the output file.
 Then run all cells in sequence.
 It may be necessary to install Python's `pandas` and